 The Minimum Payment Due may reflect adjustments to the New Balance.
 The Minimum Payment Due is never more than the Calculated New Balance plus three amounts.
-The first is any amount required by a major purchase plan.
+The first is any amount required by a reduced rate credit plan.
 The second is any amount required by a promotional offer.
 The third is any amount required by the Promotion Calculation.